 ‘Edmund,’ she whispered, not moving as he made it to the foot of her bed.
 ‘You shouldn’t be here.
 Fern’ll get mad at you.’

 ‘Oh, stuff the matron!’
 Edmund whispered back, and Maggie felt him sit beside her.
 ‘I’ve missed you.’

 Edmund’s visits were always a treat.

-Meaning by the time she was finished her food Edmund would be long gone, either to work or to sleep, and the friends wouldn’t find any time to spend together.
+Meaning by the time she was finished her food Edmund would be long gone, either to work or to sleep, and the two friends wouldn’t find any time to spend together.

-It was nice that he had come in to see her now, even at the risk of being on the receiving end of Fern’s temper….
+So it was nice that he had come in to see her now, even at the risk of being on the receiving end of Fern’s temper….

 Edmund lay down beside Maggie in the cramped bed, slipping a hand under her wing and laying against her to give her a comforting hug.
 ‘Are you alright?
 I heard Fern yelling at you, today.’

 ‘I dropped a plate,’ Maggie felt her cheek-fur rise in a blush.
 ‘One of the good ones.
 Fern hit me.’